paarothefinc/match-demo/README.md

 final ExecutorService executorService = Executors.newFixedThreadPool(10);
 ```

-Tests for all implementations run in four variants: with 5, 10, 100 and 200 bag/batch sizes.
+Tests for all implementations run in four variants: with 100, 200, 500 and 1000 bag/batch sizes, with the exception of DemoFixedSizeBatchWithUniqueTimestamps, which runs with 100, 1000, 10000 and 100000 batch sizes.

 ### Batch